jhpyle/docassemble_embed/README.md

 # docassemble_embed

-A Drupal module that provides a block for embedding a Docassemble guided interview into a Drupal site.
+A Drupal 7 module that provides a block for embedding a Docassemble guided interview into a Drupal 7 site using an `<iframe>`.